 This is not a list to take lightly.
 The above list details months of design work, trust in this transformation, and one year to fully implement and experience the benefits of client segment clarity.

-The required dedication to client segment clarity is why many businesses hire more staff or junior advisors to “take over” some of the lower tiered segments.
+The required dedication to client segment clarity is why many businesses hire more staff to “take over” some of the lower tiered segments.
 Businesses find it easier to staff than to change their method of operating and be brave through the uncomfortable off boarding discussions with clients.
 However, this is a slippery slope toward an obsolete business.
 Continually hiring new employees to service not-fit or over serviced client segments can reduce compensation, cause soaring payroll expenses, and unknowingly replace current staff and business development with new staff training duties.
 In effect, hiring more staff could ultimately undermine any profit made from the segment at all.

 And this is only if considering individual clients.
 What of segments in your client base that are institutions?
 You have not only another segment, but an entire division or department of your business to address.
 This, lends to larger, more complex needs:

 While client segmentation is natural to one degree or another, oversegmentation leads to stagnation in business growth.
 Too many segments will place excessive drag on any business of any size.
 The logic is similar to the saying, “You can’t please everyone.”
 Well, you can’t service everyone…without paying the price.
 When you divide your attention and resources into too many baskets:

 Essentially, the fewer the number of segments you service, the better everyone can service them—including yourself, your staff, and new hires.
 You and your business can become the experts at providing the services you enjoy providing.
 Your company culture will improve due to decreased stress, helping to retain key employees and attract qualified candidates.
 You will also find that you have created more time in your schedule, allowing you to focus on multiple areas of improvement in the business.